Todoist was the first to-do list app I started using seriously.

 See how easy and fast it is to add and organise a task in Todoist compared to Things?

 Although both my personal and office laptops are a MacBook, they are signed in using two different Apple IDs.

-This meant, I couldn’t use Things 3 on my work laptop unless I sign in with my personal Apple ID because I had purchased Things with my personal Apple ID.
+This meant I couldn’t use Things 3 on my work laptop unless I sign in with my personal Apple ID because I had purchased Things with my personal Apple ID.